-The Department of Public Safety, or other site-specific designee at a non-campus building, will issue timely warnings regarding reported crimes that are reported to Middlebury by CSAs, local law enforcement, or others and that are considered by Middlebury to represent a serious and ongoing threat to students and/or employees.
-Any member of the Middlebury community who knows of a crime or reported crime should report that information as soon as possible to the Middlebury College Department of Public Safety and on-site director or designee at a non-campus location so that, if warranted, a timely warning can be issued.
-Public Safety or designees will not distribute warnings that could compromise criminal investigations.
+The Security Department, or other site-specific designee at a non-campus building, will issue timely warnings regarding reported crimes that are reported to the Middlebury Institute by CSAs, local law enforcement, or others, and that are considered by the Middlebury Institute to represent a serious and ongoing threat to students, employees, and/or other members of the Institute community.
+Any member of the Institute community who knows of a crime or reported crime should report that information as soon as possible to the Security Department so that, if warranted, a timely warning can be issued.
+The Security Department or designees will not distribute warnings that could compromise criminal investigations.